Renater/SimpleScaleVM/docs/dockerhub.readme.md

 -   **External address management**:
     The module includes a _Keepalived-like_ optional feature that makes sure a pool of external addresses are assigned to healthy replicas.

+The full explanation of the functioning of the module is described in [the documentation part of the GitHub repository](https://github.com/Renater/SimpleScaleVM/blob/main/docs/simplescalevm-in-depth.md).

 # How to use this image?